Explore Identity. Become an Advocate for Positive Social and Environmental Change.

 - want to learn more about basic concepts of social justice

-- are interested in learning how to create positive change in their communities and at PLU
+- are interested in learning how to create positive change in their hall, PLU, the greater Tacoma community and beyond

 Program + Learning Outcomes

 By participating in Diversity, Justice, and Sustainability (DJS) community, residents will: